juiian7/ApateJS/README.md

 ## Introduction

-`This is the most important thing to understand in order to use Apate.`
+The introduction should give a basic understanding how to use Apate.
+The most important part is the **scene** with the entities (represented as **Obj**)

+### Scene Graph (engine.scene)

 As the name says it's a graph, which is leading to a tree structure.
 Every node inherits the "Obj" class.
 A simple container class for storing other nodes within the tree.
 An Obj also contains a certain position and the behaviour how it gets displayed.
-The Obj class itself doesn't implement the draw method since it's the root of the inheritance and not designed to be used for rendering content.
+The Obj class itself doesn't implement this draw method since it's the root of the inheritance and not designed to be used for rendering content.
 To actually display stuff there are multiple other Obj-inherited classes.
+Lets look at a simple scene graph as an example:

 ```
+The type of the node in the tree is written inside brackets.

 > Scene (Obj)
 |--> Player (Obj)
 |  |--> Image (Sprite)